 Skip to content

-Family-friendly things to do this summer at Hadrian's Wall and Housesteads Roman Fort
+Family-friendly things to do this spring at Hadrian's Wall

-Fresh air, wide open spaces with room to explore, dramatic landscapes, a 1900 year old Wall and a Roman Fort with the best preserved Roman toilets in Britain.
-Get ready for a summer of adventure!
+Fresh air, wide open spaces with room to explore, dramatic landscapes and, a 1900 year old Wall.
+Get ready for a spring adventure!

 Planning your family visit

-Imagine spending bright, warm days exploring ancient ramparts where Roman soldiers once guarded the frontier of an empire — all while enjoying spectacular views, and plenty of open space for children (big and small!) to run free.
-Here’s a guide to some of the best family-friendly activities awaiting you this summer at Hadrian’s Wall and Housesteads Fort where history, nature, and adventure meet.
+Imagine spending bright, warm days exploring an ancient wall where Roman soldiers once guarded the frontier of an empire — all while enjoying spectacular views, and plenty of open space for children (big and small!) to run free.
+Here’s a guide to some of the best family-friendly activities awaiting you this spring at Hadrian’s Wall where history, nature, and adventure meet.

 Walk the Wall

-Take a short walk along Hadrian’s Wall from Housesteads to nearby forts and milecastles.
+Take a short walk along Hadrian’s Wall to nearby forts and milecastles.
 It’s a great way to stretch your legs, soak in the scenery, and imagine life as a Roman sentry.

 Take a walk on the wild side